CHAIR OF GOVERNORS

 I have been a Governor for 12 years.
 I am presently the Chair of Finance & Personnel Committee.
 Both of my daughters went to Stithians school.
 Before having a family I worked for a bank in London specialising in corporate finance but now work for our family business doing accounts and book keeping. '

-I have been a governor for twelve months and part of the Health and Safety Committee.
+I am in my third year as a governor and Iam part of the Health and Safety Committee.
 I work as a Teaching Assistant in our Reception Class.
 I am married with two adult children who have both attended Stithians School.
 I enjoy walking and being outside, reading, cooking and eating!

 I am in my 3rd year as the Teaching Staff Governor at Stithians School and I am also the Reception Class Teacher.
 My other roles include being the Early Years Co-ordinator, Key Stage One Co-ordinator, newly appointed Literacy Co-ordinator (January 2013)and a member of the senior management team.
 I started my teaching career at Stithians School in 1998 as a newly qualified teacher and have continued to teach the Reception Class throughout this time.
 I am dedicated to teaching this age group and to ensuring that all children have the best possible start to their school life.
 I have a 20 year old son who is currently at University who spent his primary years at Stithians School and thoroughly enjoyed the friendly, family atmosphere and the community spirit.